 After mounting, connect wet/dry vacuum hose to dust chute.
 Be sure to turn the vacuum on before operating the planer.
-An adapter is provided for better matching dust extraction systems.

-MOUNT PLANER TO WORK SURFACE (FIGURE 8 - 9)
+MOUNT PLANER TO WORK SURFACE (Figure 5)

 The planer is designed to be portable so it can be moved to a job site.
 However, it should always be mounted to a stable, level bench or table in a place with ample lighting and correct power supply.
 Make sure there is plenty of room for moving the workpiece through the entire cut.
 Neither the operators or the bystanders should have to stand in line with the wood while using the tool.